crystal-lang/crystal-book/docs/tutorials/basics/70_collections.md

 puts arr.any? &.empty? # => false
 ```

 `&` refers to the value passed to the block.
-You can read more about this [here](https://crystal-lang.org/reference/1.3/syntax_and_semantics/blocks_and_procs.html#short-one-parameter-syntax).
+You can read more about it [here](https://crystal-lang.org/reference/latest/syntax_and_semantics/blocks_and_procs.html#short-one-parameter-syntax).

 **the long answer is: Yes!
 But ...**
 the method [Enumerable#any?](https://github.com/crystal-lang/crystal/blob/932f193ae/src/enumerable.cr#L81) is not implemented using `Enumerable#reduce` but with `each` so to "break the loop" once we find an element that satisfies the condition.

-As you can imagine there are a lot more methods in `Enumerable` and it's a good practice to read [its documentation](https://crystal-lang.org/api/latest/Enumerable.html) at least once so we have an idea of what we can do with enumerable collections.
+There are a lot more methods in `Enumerable` and it's a good practice to read [its documentation](https://crystal-lang.org/api/latest/Enumerable.html) at least once so we have an idea of what we can do with enumerable collections.